Sturgeon Report Card

 sturgeon report card with information filled in according to the example provided

-On April 7 you went fishing for sturgeon on the Sacramento River near the Rio Vista Bridge and caught two White Sturgeon that you released.
+On April 7, 2025, you went fishing for sturgeon near the mothball fleet in Suisun Bay and caught two White Sturgeon that you released.
 One fish measured 51” fork length and possessed the CDFW disk-tag HH3356, and the untagged fish measured 55” fork length.
-The next day (April 8) you go sturgeon fishing in Suisun Bay and catch one 47” fork length White Sturgeon that you keep.
-Per regulations, you cease fishing for sturgeon for the rest of that day.
 The card represents the correct reporting of this example.

 Report a lost or stolen card